-134. PROCEDURE BEFORE TAKING KEY DECISIONS PUBLICITY IN CONNECTION WITH KEY DECISIONS
+14. PUBLICITY IN CONNECTION WITH KEY DECISIONS

-Subject to Rule 15 (general exception) and Rule 16 (special urgency), a key decision may not be taken unless at least 28 clear days before it is made, a document has been published by making it available for inspection and on its website which states:
+Subject to Rule 15 (General Exception) and Rule 16 (Special Urgency), a key decision may not be taken unless at least 28 clear days before it is made a document has been published by making it available for inspection and on its website which states:

-- (a) a notice (called here a forward plan) has been published in connection with the matter in question; that a key decision is to be made on behalf of the Council; - (b) at least 5 clear days have elapsed since the publication of the forward plan; and the matter in respect of which the decision is to be made - (c) where the decision maker is an individual, that individual's name, and title if any and, where the decision maker is a decision making body, its name and a list of its members; where the decision is to be taken at a meeting of the executive or its
+- (a) that a key decision is to be made on behalf of the Council; - (b) the matter in respect of which the decision is to be made - (c) where the decision-maker is an individual, that individual's name, and title if any and, where the decision-maker is a decision-making body, its name and a list of its members: - (d) the date on which, or the period in which, the decision is to be made: - (e) a list of the documents submitted to the decision-maker for consideration in relation to the matter in respect of which the key decision is to be made; - (f) the address from which, subject to any prohibition or restriction on their disclosure, copies of, or extracts from any document listed is available; - (g) That other documents relevant to those matters may be submitted to the decision-maker; and - (h) the procedure for requesting details of those documents (if any) as they become available.